This article applies to: ✔️ .NET Core 3.1 SDK and later versions

 dotnet restore - Restores the dependencies and tools of a project.

 dotnet restore [<ROOT>] [--configfile <FILE>] [--disable-parallel] [-f|--force] [--force-evaluate] [--ignore-failed-sources] [--interactive] [--lock-file-path <LOCK_FILE_PATH>] [--locked-mode] [--no-cache] [--no-dependencies] [--packages <PACKAGES_DIRECTORY>] [-r|--runtime <RUNTIME_IDENTIFIER>] [-s|--source <SOURCE>] [--use-lock-file] [-v|--verbosity <LEVEL>] dotnet restore -h|--help

-dotnet restore command, since a NuGet restore is run implicitly if necessary when you run the following commands:
+dotnet restore command, since if a NuGet restore is necessary, the following commands run it implicitly:

 Sometimes, it might be inconvenient to run the implicit NuGet restore with these commands.
 For example, some automated systems, such as build systems, need to call

 dotnet restore explicitly to control when the restore occurs so that they can control network usage.
 To prevent the implicit NuGet restore, you can use the

 Signed package verification during restore operations requires a certificate root store that is valid for both code signing and timestamping.
 For more inforomation, see NuGet signed package verification.

 To restore the dependencies, NuGet needs the feeds where the packages are located.
 Feeds are usually provided via the nuget.config configuration file.
 A default configuration file is provided when the .NET SDK is installed.
 To specify additional feeds, do one of the following:

 - Create your own nuget.config file in the project directory.
 For more information, see Common NuGet configurations and nuget.config differences later in this article.

 You can override the nuget.config feeds with the